Md-Dipu/tic-tac-toe-typescript/README.md

 ## Technologies

-- [Typescpirt](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript
+- [Typescript](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript
-- [Parcel Js](https://parceljs.org/) - The zero configuration build tool for modern apps and libs
+- [Parcel](https://parceljs.org/) - The zero configuration build tool for modern apps and libs

 This project is a vanilla typescript project, styled with CSS.
 No external library is included.